ChristineEC/Lets-Swim/README.md

 ### Credits

-To make the user's additional comments in the form wrap inside the text box, I use a textarea element instead of an input type="text.
+To make the user's additional comments in the form wrap inside the text box, I use a textarea element instead of a 'input type=text'.
 I learned this from [W3Schools.com](https://www.w3schools.com/tags/tag_textarea.asp#:~:text=The%20element%20is%20often,attributes%20(or%20with%20CSS).

-All images that failed to load, showing alt text instead, were fixed (usually a typographical error somewhere) or removed and replaced.